realness-online/web/docs/architecture.md

 The other utility methods are standard.

-### `@/workers`

-All thread-blocking activity is isolated into workers built via `workers.config.js`.

-`vector` converts a jpg into a vector graphic. `optimize` will then optimize the vector (often by 10x). `service` is about caching all built resources on the client. and `sync` handles checking and removing stale files

 ### `@/style`
-As the html is persisted it is critical that no markup is added to assist rendering.
-This has force the heavy use of CSS queries to style the application.
+As the html is persisted – it is critical that no markup is added to assist design.
+This has forced a reliance on structure and the heavy use of CSS queries to style the application.

-#### `elements` contains the baseline look and feel for the application.

 `Typography` is the UI foundation for realness.
 It orchestrates the visual language.
 Structured HTML  naturally aligns and is consistently rendered because of all the work that was done here.

 `icons.svg` contains all of the graphics.
 The realness logo is rendered by default allowing it to serve as the applications favicon.

+### `@/workers`

+All thread-blocking activity is isolated into workers built via `workers.config.js`.

+`vector` converts a jpg into a vector graphic. `optimize` will then optimize the vector (often by 10x). `service` is about caching all built resources on the client. and `sync` handles checking and removing stale files